 CAUSES: The organism may be found in unpasteurized milk, unprocessed soft cheeses, processed foods (such as lunch meats) contaminated after production, or fruits or vegetables contaminated by soil or water containing the organism.
 Unlike other food-borne pathogens, Listeria grows in refrigerated food.

 INCUBATION PERIOD: Disease usually takes between one and three weeks to develop in exposed people although it may take considerably longer.

 INCIDENCE: Although Listeria infections are rare, they are frequently grave.
 Mortality resulting from an outbreak of listeria can be as high as 20%.

 SYMPTOMS AND SIGNS: In pregnant women, Listeria infects the amniotic fluid and causes spontaneous abortion, stillbirth, or premature birth with lethal listeriosis.
 In immunosuppressed adults and neonates, it most commonly causes meningitis.

 DIAGNOSIS: Cultures of blood, urine, spinal fluid, or other normally sterile body fluids are used to confirm Listeria infection.
 During outbreaks pulsed-field gel electrophoresis is used to confirm that affected patients have been infected with a single strain of the bacterium.

-PREVENTION: The organism is destroyed by heat; therefore the risk of contracting listeriosis derives from consuming foods served cold or not ...
+PREVENTION: The organism is destroyed by heat; therefore the risk of contracting listeriosis derives from consuming foods ...